Subic, Zambales, the Philippines

 The bay area was a Spanish arsenal repository more than a century ago, and more recently, it housed the controversial American naval base.
 When the Americans left in the early 90s, the area was converted into a commercial and entertainment development zone.

 Navy SEALS gave way to Marine World seals doing tricks, barracks to boutique hotels, commissaries to beachfront restaurants and duty-free shopping centers.
-Throw in the obligatory casinos, yacht club, and water sports facilities – viola – there was a world-class tourist trap.
+Along with obligatory casinos, yacht club, and water sports facilities – viola – we had a world-class tourist trap.